Generala: Scoring

 A player may choose in which qualifying category to score a roll.
 For example, one need not enter a combination of three, three, three, three, three in Generala – it may also go in Threes or Four of a kind.

 If a player achieves a Straight, Full House, or Four of a Kind on the first roll of a given turn, it is worth 5 or 10 extra points.

 A player who fails to make any valid score, or chooses not to take any other score, may scratch (eliminate) a category, such as Generala or Twos.
 If a player scratches a category, that player cannot score on that category for the rest of the game.
 Specifically, if a player scratches Generala and subsequently rolls Generala on the first roll of a turn, it may not be used as an automatic win.

 Winning

 The player who finishes the game with the most points wins the game, unless a player has achieved a Generala on the first roll of a turn.
 In that case, the lucky player instantly wins the game (an automatic win).

+Variants

+Goldene Fünfzig

+Goldene Fünfzig (Golden 50) is a German dice game whose mechanics are very similar to Generala but with modified scoring, and the addition of "spare" rolls which can be saved and played later (each spare is known as a Gut).
+Rolling 5-of-a-kind scores the maximum "golden" score of 50, hence the name.

+The game is played with five standard dice, and consists of 10 rounds, with (up to) three rolls of the dice per player per round.
+As in Generala, the player chooses which dice (if any) to keep, and which to reroll.
+At each round, the player must mark a score against one of the 10 categories, or "strike" (i.e. scratch or eliminate) a category.

+Scoring

+The 10 scoring categories are as follows.
+Each category must be used once per game per player, or struck off (zero score).